jakeogh/gpgmda/README.md

 # DESCRIPTION:
 -------------------------
-**This is a set of scripts to accept, distribute and optionally interact with email.
-At it's core is a Mail Delivery Agent ([MDA](https://en.wikipedia.org/wiki/Mail_delivery_agent)) that saves incoming and outgoing messages on the mail server encrypted with your public key.**
+**This is the MDR that I use with [gpgmda-client](https://github.com/jakeogh/gpgmda-client).
+This Mail Delivery Agent ([MDA](https://en.wikipedia.org/wiki/Mail_delivery_agent)) was the result of google changing the gmail TOS to "officially" read your mail.
+Good luck trying to find the original announcement... it's circa 2012.
+Please send it to me if you do.
+This code acts as a postfix MDA and saves incoming and outgoing messages on the mail server encrypted with your public key.**

+- Google is skynet.

 - Incoming and outgoing mail is written to disk encrypted with your public key on the mail server (postfix so far).